 During the lease term in Shenandoah

-During tenancy, the rental home belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Shenandoah, the tenant must allow us to go into the rental property.
-Some good reasons to come into rental are to:
+During lease, the rental home belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental property in Shenandoah, the renter must allow us to access the rental property.
+Some valid reasons to come into rental home are to:

 - Inspect the rental,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental property.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental.
+However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Shenandoah.
-Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a free reference for property owners in Shenandoah
+a free archive for property owners in Shenandoah

 - Collections and evictions